-As with any current source, the output voltage rises as the output impedance increases or is disconnected.
-To prevent the output voltage from exceeding the maximum main switch (Q1) voltage rating of 30 V, an overvoltage protection circuit is integrated.
+As with any current source, the output voltage rises as the output impedance increases as for example with a disconnected load.
+To prevent the output voltage from exceeding the maximum main switch (Q1) voltage rating, an overvoltage protection (OVP) circuit is integrated.
+With an OVP threshold voltage of 19 V maximum, up to 4 LEDs can be connected in series.
+This allows the use of a cheaper output capacitor with a 25 V voltage rating.
 When the output voltage exceeds the OVP threshold voltage, (Q1) turns off.
 The converter switch remains off until the output voltage falls below the OVP threshold voltage.
 As long as the output voltage is below the OVP threshold the converter continues its normal operation, until the output voltage exceeds the OVP threshold again.
+If overvoltage protection is not needed, then the OVP pin should be connected to GND.
+In this case the TPS61043 can be used to generate output voltages up to 28 V.